 By the morning of September 3rd at daybreak, 181 of the passengers had perished, including all but 7 women and children.
 Washed upon the shorelines were the bodies of the dead, whose bodies were later plundered of valuables by the inhabitants of the local town.

 Ever since the wreck, whenever a strong Northeaster passes through the vicinity, coins from those 400 barrels wash upon the shore.
 Earning the nickname “Coin Beach,” over the last 225 years thousands and thousands of coins have been discovered by beachcombers, treasure hunters, and children.
-Most coins discovered have been counterfeit British and Irish half pennies.
+Most coins discovered have been counterfeit British and Irish half pennies; a vast many being evasions.
 Occasionally someone lucky will come along and find a golden guinea.

 In the 1980s a local of Northern Virginia would make excursions to Delaware’s Coin Beach.